Stop-and-frisk in New York City: Legal background of stop-and-frisk

 The United States Supreme Court made an important ruling on the use of stop-and-frisk in the 1968 case Terry v.
 Ohio, hence the stops are also referred to as Terry stops.
 While frisks were arguably illegal, until then, a police officer could search only someone who had been arrested, unless a search warrant had been obtained.
 In the cases of Terry v.
 Ohio, Sibron v.
 New York, and Peters v.
 New York, the Supreme Court granted limited approval in 1968 to frisks conducted by officers lacking probable cause for an arrest in order to search for weapons if the officer suspects the subject to be armed and presently dangerous.
 The Court's decision made suspicion of danger to an officer grounds for a "reasonable search."

 In the early 1980s, police officers with reasonable suspicion of a possible crime had the authority to stop someone and ask questions.
 If, based on the subject's answers, the suspicion level did not escalate to probable cause for an arrest, the person would be released immediately.
 That was only a "stop-and-question".
 The "frisk" part of the equation did not come into play except on two cases: if possession of a weapon was suspected, or reasonable suspicion of a possible crime escalated to probable cause to arrest for an actual crime based on facts developed after the initial stop-and-question.
 That all changed in the 1990s, when CompStat was developed under then-Police Commissioner William Bratton.
 High-ranking police officials widely incorporated the "stop, question and frisk".

 Use of stop-and-frisk is often associated with "broken windows" policing.
-According to the "broken windows theory," low-level crime and disorder creates an environment that encourages more serious crimes.
+According to the "broken windows theory", low-level crime and disorder creates an environment that encourages more serious crimes.
 Among the key proponents of the theory are George L. Kelling and William Bratton, who was Chief of the New York City Transit Police from 1990 to 1992 and Commissioner of the New York City Police Department from 1994 to 1996.
 Mayor Rudy Giuliani hired Bratton for the latter job and endorsed broken windows policing.
-Giuliani and Bratton presided over an expansion of the New York police department and a crackdown on low-level crimes, including fare evasion, public drinking, public urination, graffiti artists, and "squeegee men".
+Giuliani (mayor 1994-2001) and Bratton presided over an expansion of the New York police department and a crackdown on low-level crimes, including fare evasion, public drinking, public urination, graffiti artists, and "squeegee men".

 Bratton acknowledged that the policy caused tension with ethnic communities and that it was less needed in an era of lower crime, but said that it should be used in small doses, "like chemotherapy."